johdah/PodR_Web/README.md

 - Can't access app_dev.php (not on localhost)
   Add your IP to line #14 in app_dev.php
 - Blank page in app.dev often mean the cache is not working.
 Remove and add the app/cache folder and set the permissions to 777.
+- Not able to execute deploy.sh file: /bin/bash^M: bad interpreter is solved by "cat deploy.sh | tr -d '\r' > deploy.sh.new"

 6) Requirements
 -------------------------------------